nexryai/ikaria/README.md

 - Unlike ffmpeg.wasm, this library uses OPFS for all operations.
 It can remux even large files that exceed memory size.
 - Currently, it only supports converting video files to DASH, but plans to support more operations in the future.

+## Design Philosophy
+- This library is not intended as a replacement for ffmpeg.wasm.
+It does not support patented codecs such as H.264 or features that require GPL-licensed libraries.
+- ikaria is designed for browser-side remuxing and "lossless cutting" of large files (which is less expensive than encoding).
+Unlike ffmpeg.wasm, ikaria relies almost exclusively on external libraries and intentionally does not support codecs that require them. ikaria uses only ffmpeg's native muxer and decoder.
+- While the WASM runtime environment has strong memory protection features, ikaria uses clang's sanitizer as an additional protection.
+This is to prevent arbitrary code execution when a user processes a maliciously crafted file.

 ## Develop
 ```bash
 bazel run @hedron_compile_commands//:refresh_all